A resolution of the turbulence paradox: numerical implementation

 A direct calculation shows that the kinetic energy

 and the enstrophy

 are invariant under the Euler dynamics.
 When $\e >0$, they are no longer invariant, but their time derivatives $E_t$ and $G_t$ should be small for small $\e$:

 In Figure \ref{EG}, we plot the evolution of $E$, $G$, $E_t$ and $G_t$ along the orbit in Figure \ref{cod}.
-Due to the high-frequncy oscillation nature of the oscillatory part of our oscillatory shear (\ref{Os}), the modulation of the enstrophy (characterized by $G_t$) is about $100$ times of that of the knietic ennergy.
+Due to the high-frequency oscillation nature of the oscillatory part of our oscillatory shear (\ref{Os}), the modulation of the enstrophy (characterized by $G_t$) is about $100$ times of that of the kinetic energy.
 This shows that during the initiation of transition to turbulence, there has been a massive vorticity production.